couchbase/n1k1/README.md

   to quickly accessible, labeled "registers" at compile time...
   - object field access or map lookups (e.g., obj["city"]) can be instead replaced by positional slice access (e.g., vals[5])
-  - the vals or "registers" are passed from operator to operator.
+  - the labeled vals or "registers" are passed amongst operators.
 - push-based paradigm for shorter codepaths
   - data transfer between operators (e.g., from scan -> filter ->
     project) is a function call (which can sometimes be removed by